Zubax/zubax_documentation_portal/5 Software/30 Sapog/20 Using with PX4 Flight Stack.md

 ### Enabling the UAVCAN driver

-Set the configuration parameter `UAVCAN_ENABLE` to `Motors/Update` (the corresponding numeric value is 3), then reboot the flight controller.
+Set the configuration parameter `UAVCAN_ENABLE` to `Sensors and Motors` (in the older versions of PX4 this parameter was named `Motors/Update`).
+The corresponding numeric value is 3.
+Any higher value, if supported, should also be acceptable.
+Afterwards, reboot the flight controller.

+If applicable, it is also recommended to set the parameter `UAVCAN_ESC_IDLT` to 1, which will ensure that the motors are always running at least at the idle throttle while the system is armed.
+Some systems, however, will not benefit from this behavior, e.g. glider drones.

 ### Enumerating the ESC